What is Defect Density?

 Defect Density is the number of defects confirmed in software/module during a specific period of operation or development divided by the size of the software/module.
 It enables one to decide if a piece of software is ready to be released.

 Defect density is counted per thousand lines of code also known as KLOC.

-Formula to measure Defect Density:
+A formula to measure Defect Density:

-- Defect Density = Defect count/ size of the release
+Defect Density = Defect count/size of the release

-Standard for defect density
+A standard for defect density

-Factors that affects the defect density metrics
+Factors that affect the defect density metrics

 - Code complexity

 - The type of defects taken into account for the calculation